Our FAQ comes in three sections below. Admissions, International applications, and Funding. If your questions aren’t answered here, please contact us.

 Are all international student applicants required to submit TOEFL scores?

-Yes, if English is not the student’s native language, with the exception of students who have a BA or MA from an English-speaking institution.
+Yes with two exceptions: if English is not the applicant’s native language or if the applicant holds a BA or MA from an English-speaking institution.
 For more on this requirement, see The Graduate School’s website: www.tgs.northwestern.edu/admission/application-requirements/test-scores.html.
 We also accept IELTS scores in lieu of the TOEFL scores.

 I’m an international student, but I don’t have a visa yet.
 What can I do?

-You must first be accepted by the University before any visa processing work can begin.
+You must first be offered admission by the University before any visa processing work can begin.
 Please read details on the Northwestern University International Office page.

 Are international students eligible to receive funding?